 '''

 main:

-testb $SETDRV,-69(%bp) # Set drive number?
+testb $SETDRV,FLAGS(%bp) # Set drive number?

+'''

+'''

+#ifndef CHECK_DRIVE / disable drive checks /

+jz save_curdrive # no, use the default

+#else

 jnz disable_update # Yes

 testb %dl,%dl # Drive number valid?

 js save_curdrive # Possibly (0x80 set)

+#endif

 '''

 This code tests the SETDRV bit (0x20) in the flags variable.
-Recall that register %bp points to address location 0x800, so the test is done to the flags variable at address 0x800-69= 0x7bb.
+Recall that register %bp points to address location 0x800, so the test is done to the flags variable at address 0x800-69 = 0x7bb.
 This is an example of the type of modifications that can be done to boot0.
 The SETDRV flag is not set by default, but it can be set in the Makefile.
 When set, the drive number stored in the MBR is used instead of the one provided by the BIOS.
-We assume the defaults, and that the BIOS provided a valid drive number, so we jump to save\curdrive.
+We assume the defaults, and that the BIOS provided a valid drive number, so we jump to save_curdrive.